2020PB/police-brutality/reports/North Carolina.md

 ### Police use tear gas to clear road | May 31st

-Shortly before 7pm on May 31st, police fired tear gas to disperse peaceful protestors gathered on the street before advancing across the intersection.
+Shortly before 7pm on May 31st, police fired tear gas to disperse peaceful protesters gathered on the street before advancing across the intersection.

-Police later justified the use of force by stating that protestors were blocking the path of an EMS vehicle, although no vehicle can be seen in the footage.
+Police later justified the use of force by stating that protesters were blocking the path of an EMS vehicle, although no vehicle can be seen in the footage.

 tags: tear-gas, tear-gas-canister, protester